ajbogh/blather/README.md

     "[keyword] command" ... "command 2" ...
 10 seconds goes by ... "[keyword] command 3"

-To run blather with no UI and using a USB microphone recognized and device 2:
+To run blather with no UI and using a USB microphone recognized and microphone device 2:

-    ./Blather.py -d 2
+    ./Blather.py -m 2

 #### Finding the Device Number of a USB microphone
 There are a few ways to find the device number of a USB microphone.